AndiEcker/AcuSihotInterfaces/README.md

 This command line tool is helping to check and optionally fix any missing occupation data changes (like Room-Checkin, -Checkout or -Move) within the Acumen system.

-The tool is parsing each Check-In (CI), Check-Out (CO) and Room.Move (RM) in the Sihot SXML interface log file for to compare it with the Acumen data.
+The tool is parsing each Check-In (CI), Check-Out (CO) and Room.Move (RM) in the Sihot SXML interface log file to compare it with the Acumen data.
 There will be lots of discrepancies shown for reservations that are imported into Sihot via Siteminder or created manually (because they not existing in Acumen).
 Therefore on the first run you only need to the check the summary at the end of the console output (as well as at the end of the log file, created mostly